No products in the cart

 You’ve been around performing and recording music for a while now and have made it pretty big.
 Tell me a little more about how the band got started?

-We were friends in high school and had a high school band but after high school we broke up and went our separate ways and then in ‘86 we were all up at CU and that’s when we started this band.
-We got acquainted again and this is now our 35th year.
-Pretty crazy!…
+We were friends in high school and had a high school band, but after high school, we broke up and went our separate ways.
+In ‘86 we were all up at CU, and that’s when we started this band.
+We got acquainted again, and this is now our 35th year.
+Pretty crazy!

 Do you remember the first show in Boulder you played together?

 We started just kinda playing house parties.
 Probably the first one was a party in our basement that we threw.
-We played in a lot of people’s basements and living rooms and then kinda worked our way into fraternity houses and frat parties and I think our first real gig at a bar was at JJ McCabe’s in Boulder and we just kept playing ever since.
+We played in a lot of people's basements and living rooms and then kinda worked our way into fraternity houses and frat parties.
+I think our first real gig at a bar was at JJ McCabe’s in Boulder, and we just kept playing ever since.

 Did you know right away that you wanted to play professionally?

-We were playing because we liked to play music together and fortunately people like music and so they were like “Hey, you got a band?
+We were playing because we liked to play music together, and fortunately, people liked our music.
+They’d say, “Hey, you got a band?
 Come over and play at our house!”
-We started playing because it was something fun to do- it wasn’t “hey let’s make a career and do this professionally”.
+It wasn’t about making a career—it was just something fun to do.

 How many albums have you now released?